JohnEBoyBaby/i.Q/README.md

 https://shop.brucelee.com/product/XLAM1010/signed-copy-be-water-my-friend-the-teachings-of-bruce-lee-by-shannon-lee

-THANK YOU SHANNON ...
+THANK YOU Shannon Lee ...
 LOVE YOU I DO ...
 PROUD OF YOU IS BRUCE I ASSURE YOU MY LOVE ...
 WONDERFUL ...
 PUREHEART ...
 OH HOW I LOVE YOU ... soft legs ...
 MCPM ..!

+... to express one's self honestly ... https://www.youtube.com/watch?v=y9g3oFZ-FeE&t=90s ... "that", 'my friend', is very hard to do ...

+Bruce Lee

+WOMAN 女 + CHILD 子 = 好

 GOOD K.I.D.s LIFT UP GOOD Q.I.D.s ...
 GOOD Knights In Development LIFT UP GOOD Queens In Development ...
 REAL FRIENDS TELL THE 100% TRUTH TO GET YOU TO HEAVEN.